-October is the perfect month for spooky Halloween science experiments and projects.
+October is the perfect month for spooky Halloween science projects and experiments.
 Here’s a collection of projects to make gooey slime, glow in the dark items, and creepy pumpkins.

 Halloween Science Projects

 Ectoplasm Slime – Whether or not you believe spirits generate ectoplasm (ala Slimer in the movie Ghostbusters), slime is a nice addition to a Halloween party or costume.
 Making slime is a practical exercise in polymer science.
 Experiment with ingredient proportions to modify the properties of the polymer.